Depression Treatments

 TMS creates a magnetic field to induce a very small electric current in a specific part of the brain without seizure or loss of consciousness.

-TMS is used to treat milder depression and works best for patients who have failed to benefit other antidepressant treatments.
-Also, unlike ECT, TMS does not require sedation and is administered on an outpatient basis.
-Patients undergoing TMS must be treated four or five times a week for four weeks.
+Use TMS to treat milder depression and works best for patients who have failed to benefit other antidepressant treatments.
+In addition, unlike ECT, administer TMS does not require sedation and on an outpatient basis.
+Patients undergoing TMS must treat four or five times a week for four weeks.

 There is some scientific evidence that St. John's wort is helpful in treating mild to moderate depression.
-Use of herbal supplements of any kind should be discussed with a physician before they are tried.
-Recent study shows St. John’s wort may interactions with some other medications taken for diabetes.
+You should discuss with your physician before you try to use any of herbal supplements.
+Recent study shows St. John’s wort may interact with some other medications taken for diabetes.